sergioeval/render-superset/README.md

    - The configuration now uses console-only logging
    - No file logging to avoid permission issues in containerized environments
    - All logs are sent to stdout/stderr for proper container logging

+6. **ModuleNotFoundError: No module named 'psycopg2' (RESOLVED)**
+   - The Dockerfile now installs `psycopg2-binary` for PostgreSQL support
+   - This dependency is automatically included in the image

 ### Logs